tomimacia/tomas-macia/README.md

 This is a Next.js project bootstrapped with create-next-app, and sylted with Chakra UI and Framer Motion.

-Clone, install, and change the data and happy hacking!
+Clone, npm install, change the data folder and happy hacking!

 Check the deployment on https://tomas-macia.vercel.app/